void-craft/Project-BBCNews/Readme.md

-### Project_1
+### Project-BBCNews

-#### BBC_Webscraping - POM

-This script is written Python Gherkin languages, that uses Selenium Framework.
-It has:

-1. Page Object Model implementation with PyTest that automates opening a browser, navigating to the BBC website, rejecting cookies, clicking on various links to go to India news section, and printing the news headlines from the page, as well as using assert to check if the correct pages are loaded.

-2. Behavior Driven Development with Behave module that uses background to launch the browser, reject cookies, click and validate several news sections.
+This is a framework written to test BBC Websites features.

+It is written using Selenium/Python, with BDD implementation using Behave in Gherkin language.

+It has Page Object Model implementation.

+Logging featured is included to document the tests.

+Environment is set up for before and after scenario to reduce duplication of code.

+The following features are tested:

+1. News: Different sections of news are clicked in the below scenarios, to validate each one.

    a.
-The results are generated using allure-behave: behave -f allure_behave.formatter:AllureFormatter -o Project_1/features/reports ./Project_1/features/
+World
    b.
+Science
+   c.
+Tech
+   d.
+Climate
+   e.
+Business

+2. Video: Playback functionality of video on the website is checked

+   a.
+Play
+   b.
+Pause

+Commands to run the tests:

+1. To run the features:

+   a. behave features\news.feature
+   b. behave features\video.feature

+2. The results can be generated using allure-behave:

+   a. behave -f allure_behave.formatter:AllureFormatter -o reports/ ./features/news.feature
+   b. behave -f allure_behave.formatter:AllureFormatter -o reports/ ./features/video.feature

-Then they are converted to html files with the command: allure serve Project_1/features/reports
+3. The results are converted to html files for readability using:

+   allure serve reports/